s0m3y3/U.S.-State-Capital-Quiz/README.md

 ## Usage

-To brush up on your simple math.
+Let's brush up on your state capitals knowledge!

 ## Credits